user-story-based-exercises/sew-working-with-objects/README.md

 ## User Story 4
-*As a lazy developer I want to compare two objects easily, so that I can be sure about them.*
+*As a lazy developer I want to compare the structure of two objects easily, so that I can be sure about them.*

 ### Acceptance Criteria
 - A function equals(obj1, ob2) is available.